intel/iaprof/docs/CURRENT_STATE.md

    This can be mitigated by setting the environment variable `MakeEachAllocationResident=2`, which tells the Compute Runtime library to explicitly bind all buffer objects.
+   `MakeEachAllocationResident=1` seems to crash LLAMA.

 5. With `scripts/test_llama.sh`, we often get "illegal" instructions when disassembling the GEN binaries that we collected during the run.

 6. We don't get CPU-side symbols for `scripts/test_llama.sh`.

+7. If you switch between benchmarks, you HAVE to manually change `INSTRUCTION_BASE_ADDRESS` in `profiler/eustall_collector.c`.
+This is in lieu of a dynamic way to detect that base address per-workload.
+This address is stored in the Compute Runtime library (NEO), obviously, as well as in the batchbuffer -- but that requires being able to properly parse the whole thing.